 1. Set the command dial to Av .

-Turn the electronic input dial to obtain the designed aperture value.
+2. Turn the electronic input dial to the desired aperture value.

 - Press the shutter button halfway to focus on the subject. - The shutter speed and aperture will be indicated on the LCD panel and in the viewfinder.